 - When you hear the seeds splutter, add broken red chillies, garlic and curry leaves.

-- Let the garlic sizzle and change their color slightly then add and pour this to the tomato pickle.
+- Let the garlic sizzle and change their color slightly then add hing.
+Pour this to the tomato pickle.

 - Mix well until the oil incorporates into the tomato pickle.
 Then continue to cook on a low heat for 5 to 8 mins.

 - Add methi and mustard powder.
 You may add in batches to see if you require all of the powder we made.
-I add all of it plus 2 tablespoons salt at this stage.
+I add all of it plus more salt at this stage.
 Turn off the heat.

 - Cool the tomato pickle completely.
 Store this in a air tight glass bottle.
 Keep it at room temperature for 2 to 3 weeks or up to 6 months in the refrigerator.